littleroot/webgen/README.md

 </style>
 ```

-Running `nausicaa` generates the Go type for the component and its constructor.
+Nausicaä generates the Go type for the component and its constructor.
-The Go type name is derived from the filename of the component's `.html` file.
+The Go type name is derived from the name of the `.html` file.
 If you would like the type and its constructor to be exported, begin the
-filename with an uppercase letter, akin to how you would name an exported
+filename with an uppercase letter, akin to naming an exported
 type in Go.
 (Hint: Use title-case or camel-case for the filenames to generate
 idiomatic Go code.)